navin6698/ledger/README.md

 LedgerUtil - Utility class used across application.

+Note : Changed main class name and jar name to Geektrust since this was being expected when submitting code.

 Assumptions:
 Bank and borrower name is unique, since this will be used to generate hashcode which is used as unique key across application